-Top 10 Places to See On Your Vacation in Cuba
+Top 10 Places to See & Experience While on Your Vacation in Cuba

 Cuba is a beautiful and mysterious country that presents so much curiosity to tourists worldwide.
 It is important to embrace both the rural and city experiences for a taste of rich culture and history of the island.
 And of course, don’t miss out on the beautiful paradise beaches!
 Below is a rundown of the top ten places to visit in Cuba.

 Viewed as a city frozen in time, the streets of Havana are packed with colonial buildings and vintage cars.
 Be sure to take a walk along the Malecón (seawall), pay a visit the Museum of the Revolution, and have a drink in the bars that Ernest Hemingway used to frequent in his writing days.